AnnaJustynaK/To-Do-list_JavaScript/README.md

 ![Todo Web App](https://i.postimg.cc/Zn93FDNS/Todo-Screenshot-1.png)

 This is a Todo web application built using HTML, CSS, and Vanilla JavaScript.
 It provides a simple and intuitive interface for managing your tasks.
 The app includes several features to enhance your productivity and help you stay organized.
-Checkout here: https://alkaison.github.io/Todo-JavaScript/

 ## Features